intersystems/ipm/README.md

-# Package Manager Client
+# ObjectScript Package Manager Client - ZPM

 [![Gitter](https://img.shields.io/badge/chat-on%20telegram-blue.svg)](https://t.me/joinchat/FoZ4Mw58zQJwtbLzQrty3Q)

-Package Manager Client for InterSystems IRIS
+Helps to install ObjectScript, CSP and Frontend packages into InterSystems IRIS published on [ZPM Registry](https://pm.community.intersystems.com/packages/-/all)

-# Install Package Manager Client:
+# Installing ObjectScript Package Manager Client:

 1. Download the  [latest version](https://pm.community.intersystems.com/packages/zpm/latest/installer) of zpm from the registry
 2. Import the zpm.xml into IRIS and compile via any desired way (Managemenet Portal, Studio or Terminal)

  After that you can use PackageManager to install modules from [community repository](pm.community.intersystems.com) in any namespace.

+3. Check if you call a zpm in command line and get the following:
+USER>zpm
+zpm: USER>

-# How to Install a Module:
+# How to Install a ZPM Module:

 1. Call this command to open zpm shell:
 > USER> zpm